Koldskaal/WorldforgedItemTracker/README.md

 ## Limitations
 - No manual creation of waypoints yet.
-- No way to remove a single waypoint (only clear all).
 - When loot bot is enabled, the recorded source is an **approximation** (usually accurate, but not guaranteed).
 - No way to filter the waypoints on the map.
 - Same Icon is used for all waypoints.